Frequently Asked Questions

 How many Partner Schools are there?

-At present there are over 50 Partner Schools from across the globe.
+At present there are more than 100 Partner Schools from 20 countries across the globe.

 Tell me more about the impact of the UWS Schools

 Through the UWS schools, over 13,000 children are learning or have learnt how to read, write and count.
 The impact is best told by those we are working with:

 We are a farming community.
 And through deforestation we are losing our land – so our future as a community is changing.
 We know our futures depend on our children being able to read, write and add up.
 Village Chief, Takok Charai Village.

 This is supported by a huge range of statistics: